hazrmard/teXembler/README.md

 ### Config commands

 Config commands invoke another executable with arguments.
 Each part of the command is specified separately.
 The `cmd` key in the config file is a list of lists.
-So to run poweershell commands, like `remove-item`, the command string neds to be passed to `powershell.exe`:
+So to run powershell commands, like `remove-item`, the command string neds to be passed to `powershell.exe`:

 ```
 cmd = [